DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/upgrades/spa_to_duende.md

 Related to this, co-hosting your token server (i.e. Duende IdentityServer) with the application and API is simply not the recommended pattern.
 The intent of using a token server is to enable centralization of user authentication, which enables single sign-on for users.
+Co-hosting the token server with the client application (and API) is counter to that goal.
 Thus, the recommended approach is to host Duende IdentityServer (and then also the ASP.NET Identity Pages) in its own host separate from the app and API.
-Doing so would produce an architectual picture as such:
+Doing so would produce an architectural picture as such:

 ![](../images/token_server_separate_host.png)

-The steps in the logical workflow would reamain the same, but now the token server is independent from any one app or API.
+The steps in the logical workflow would remain the same, but now the token server is independent from any one app or API.
 Also, each host now only has one credential type to be concerned with, which simplifies the security model.
 Once you decide to add a new app or API into your architecture, it's very little effort to integrate them with the existing token server.
 And of course, your users would get single sign-on across all of those applications.
-Finally, from a deployment standpoint, each the various hosts is separate and can be updated/versioned/patched separately, as needed.
+Finally, from a deployment standpoint, each of the various hosts is separate and can be updated/versioned/patched separately, as needed.

 ## BFF Architecture with a Remote API

 There is another point about the security of the SPA invoking the API that requires discussion.

 The design of the template utilizes an access token to secure calls to the API.
 It makes sense to secure APIs with access tokens when those APIs need to be accessed by a variety of applications, including those not even running in a browser.
 This would be an example of a shared API.
-But very often, an API that is co-hosted with a SPA front end really only exsists to support the UI and won't expect to be invoked by any other application.
+But very often, an API that is co-hosted with a SPA front end really only exists to support the UI and won't expect to be invoked by any other application.
 In this case, it might be overkill to design this "local" API to require an access token.
 Also, there are a [variety of factors that make is undesirable]({{<ref "/bff/overview">}}) (and sometimes impossible) for code running in the browser to fully manage tokens obtained from the OIDC/OAuth protocol.